Sandeep Rajora

 Sandeep Rajora is an Indian model and television actor.
-He appeared as a model in the famous song "Raat Din Tere Khayal Aane Lage".
+He appeared as a model in the song "Raat Din Tere Khayal Aane Lage".

 Career

+Rajora started modelling in 2001, after participating in the Gladrags Manhunt Contest in 2001, after which he returned to Mumbai to pursue a career as a model.
+He modeled for Signature Whiskey and then for a wide range of brands.
 Rajora has appeared in a number of television serials including Balaji Telefilms's Kkusum as Siddharth Kanwar.
-He was the winner of AXN's Fear Factor India, shown on Sony Entertainment Television.

-Rajora started modelling in 2001, winning the Gladrags Manhunt Contest in 2001, after which he returned to Mumbai to pursue a career as a model.
-He went on to model for Signature Whiskey and then for a wide range of brands.
-He also played the role of Kulbhushan Bhalla, Samar's father, in Balaji Telefilms daily fiction show Dil Hi Toh Hai on Sony Entertainment Television.
+He was the winner of AXN's Fear Factor India, shown on Sony Entertainment Television.He also played the role of Kulbhushan Bhalla, Samar's father, in Balaji Telefilms daily fiction show Dil Hi Toh Hai on Sony Entertainment Television.
+He is also a state-level squash player.

-Personal life
+Education

 Rajora attended the Army Public School.
 He holds an MBA from University of Pune and worked with Times Bank in Goa for a brief period before moving to Cimatron in Pune.

-He is also a state-level squash player.
+Personal life

 Rajora married Roshi Rana in Delhi on 9 November 2008.
 They have a son whose name is Ivaan Rajora.